As of 1 January 2019, ‘IFRS 16 Leases’ became effective and all IFRS preparers are mandatorily...

 Financial reporting in accordance with IFRS

-The IFRS (International Financial Reporting Standards), the standards for annual financial statements, are constantly under development.
+The International Financial Reporting Standards (IFRS) are constantly under development.
 Complying with the standards, following the latest developments and analysing their possible impact can be an enormous challenge.
 Are you looking for expertise to help you with this?
 If so, you have found the right people at Mazars.

 Periodic conversions, support and advice

 Do you regularly have financial statements that need to comply with the IFRS?
 Or do you require incidental support, for example working out an acquisition (making the case internally and providing the notes for the annual financial statements), conducting impairment analyses or implementing lease or revenue recognition matters?
 The experienced specialists at Mazars will help you with periodic conversions and resolving incidental issues.
 They will also provide support and advice on:

 - Complete (or partial) transitions to IFRS

 - Applying the IFRS standards in complex transactions (such as acquisitions, consolidation entities and pension schemes)